Division of International Emergency Medicine

 The division provides education on global health issues as an integral part of the Emergency Medicine Residency program, medical school, graduate, and undergraduate curricula.
 An international emergency medicine elective supports our Medicine residents, fellows, and medical students.

 We are proud to offer a two-year academic fellowship in global emergency medicine affiliated with Alpert Medical School and Brown's School of Public Health.
-More information is available at the fellowship website.
+More information is available at the Global EM Fellowship website.

 Recent peer-reviewed publications in the following areas: